Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Dynamics of longitudinal and transversal Position variances

 Now we would demonstrate the many-body longitudinal and transversal position variances for the interaction strength $10\Lambda_0$, see Fig.~\ref{FigS7} (a) and (b), respectively, and provide a further connection with the respective many-body survival probability, $P(t)$, and normalized loss of coherence, $\eta(t)$, discussed in the main text.
-From Fig.~\ref{FigS7} (a), we find that the many-body dynamics of $\dfrac{1}{N}\Delta^2_{\hat{X}}(t)$ gradually increases in an oscillatory manner due to the development of longitudinal fragmentation and eventually saturates when the revival takes place.
+From Fig.~\ref{FigS7} (a), we find that the many-body dynamics of $\dfrac{1}{N}\Delta^2_{\hat{X}}(t)$ gradually increases in an oscillatory manner due to the development of longitudinal fragmentation and eventually it saturates until the revival takes place, see corresponding survival probability plot in Fig.4(a) of main text.
 The saturation value of $\dfrac{1}{N}\Delta^2_{\hat{X}}(t)$ is maximal for $V_L=1$, when the initial state is fully condensed, and minimal for $V_L=10$ when the interference of the longitudinal and transversal fragmentations is maximal.
-The signature of revival shown in the many-body dynamics of $\dfrac{1}{N}\Delta^2_{\hat{X}}(t)$ complements the time-evolution of the many-body $P(t)$ and normalized loss of coherence, $\eta(t)$.
-It is found that the revival in the many-body dynamics of $\dfrac{1}{N}\Delta^2_{\hat{X}}(t)$ takes place faster when the system is initially fully fragmented and there is essentially no coupling between the longitudinal and transversal fragmentations in the process of tunneling, i.e., at $V_L=16$.
-Moreover, the process of revival is delayed when the initial state is transversely fragmented before it starts to couple with the longitudinal fragmentation in the tunneling dynamics.
+The signature of revival shown in the many-body dynamics of $\dfrac{1}{N}\Delta^2_{\hat{X}}(t)$ complements the time-evolution of the many-body $P(t)$ and normalized loss of coherence, $\eta(t)$, see Fig. 4 of main text.
+It is found that the revival in the many-body dynamics of $\dfrac{1}{N}\Delta^2_{\hat{X}}(t)$ takes place faster when the system is initially fully fragmented and there is essentially no interference between the longitudinal and transversal fragmentations in the process of tunneling, i.e., at $V_L=16$.
+Moreover, the process of revival is delayed when the maximal interference of fragmentations occurs.